Multilingual writer: Challenges multilingual writers' experience in writing

 Some challenges that student face when switching their first language (L1) to their second language (L2) happen during their transition from first language (L1) written classes to second language (L2) written classes and any challenges that arise within this scope.
+Alvares, Wan, and Lee highlight the mental strain of self-censorship, noting that students often feel force to clean up their natural voices to meet academic expectations.Likewise, AJ Outlar describes this as divided experience.
+This experience where the pressure to conform to a traditional audience can result in a refined style of writing that ultimately feels detached from the writer's voice and lacks their opinion.

-In the Journal of Second Language Writing by Diane Belcher and Alan Hirvela, they looked into the various identities of multilingual writers transitioning from L1 writing class to L2 classes and we realized that Therethere There is often not enough attention put into understanding students' experiences in transitioning their writing “voices” from the “L1” to “L2” writing classes.
+In the Journal of Second Language Writing by Diane Belcher and Alan Hirvela, they looked into the various identities of multilingual writers transitioning from L1 writing class to L2 classes and realized that there is often not enough attention put into understanding students' experiences in transitioning their writing “voices” from the “L1” to “L2” writing classes.

 Research from Diane Belcher and Alan Hirvela illustrates that the definition of a writer's voice comes with challenges with a lack of research on how voice may be taught to the students.
 More effort needs to be put into understanding the writers' identities and their conception of what writing is through their voices.
+Kristin DeMin Baily, An Ha, and AJ Outlar suggest that these challenges are exacerbated by writing scars, which are traumas from past instances where students were ashamed or harshly criticized for their natural linguistic expression.
+These experiences can lead to long term writing difficulties, such as frequent doubt about grammar, word choices, or sentence structure, which may prevent writers from expressing their ideas clearly.

 Three case studies were implemented on three Latin American graduate writing students with the focus on voice as an “analytical” tool to learn about the struggles of the students transitioning from one writing class “L1” to another “L2”.
 Essentially, the experience of multilingual writers is affected by the breakdown use of “voice”; a usual marker that relates to identity and self-characterization.

 Scholars discovered that there is not enough attention put into understanding the students’ experiences in the “L1” writing class and their transition goals into developing a “voice” in the “L2” class.